thalient-ai/zotero-scripts/README.md

 	![Screenshot](doc/zotero_7.webp)

 11. Choose whether you want to edit selected items, all items in the active collection, or items in the active saved search.

+	- **Selected Items**: Edits are applied only to items you have explicitly selected in Zotero.
+	- **Active Collection**: Edits are applied to all items within the currently selected collection in Zotero.
+	- **Active Saved Search**: Edits are applied to all items that match the criteria of a saved search in Zotero.

 	![Screenshot](doc/zotero_7a.webp)